New Financial Accounting for Service Management in S/4HANA Cloud

 - In case of confirmation-based billing based on the assigned confirmations

-Now we come to our system example.
+Now we come to our system example, which is based on the service order in figure 16.
 We focus on the service/expense and spare part processes.
 As order type we use confirmation-based billing.

 With a service item confirmation an activity allocation is triggered